CWood-sdf/pineapple/README.md

 The plugin can be opened with the command `Pineapple`

-All the remaps are shown at the top of the plugin.
+All the remaps are shown at the top of the screen.

 ## Speed